-- Hands-free therapy electrodes are connected and selected as the ECG source. - Hands-free therapy electrodes are properly connected to the patient. - The Mode Selector is turned to ON and the unit is in Manual mode.
+- Hands-free therapy electrodes are connected and selected as the ECG source. - Hands-free therapy electrodes are properly connected to the patient. - The Mode Selector is turned to DEFIB.

 Use only pediatric electrodes to defibrillate patients under 8 years of age in Advisory mode.
 Use of adult electrodes with pediatric patients can result in the delivery of excessive energy doses.